-Mike Oberst is an accomplished multi-instrumentalist, musician, and songwriter best known as a co-founder of the Cincinnati, Ohio string band, The Tillers.
+Mike Oberst is an accomplished multi-instrumentalist, musician, artist and songwriter best known as a co-founder of the Cincinnati, Ohio string band, The Tillers.

 Mike was born and raised in the Sayler Park neighborhood of Cincinnati, a stone’s throw from the historic US Route 50 as it winds down the banks of the Ohio River.
 He was introduced to music at a very early age, starting Suzuki piano lessons at the age of four.
 At the age of 13, Mike’s father showed him some chords on the guitar, and within a year, he began forming punk rock bands with his friends.
 Over the next decade, Mike’s bands “Disarm” and later, “The Resurgence”, became fixtures on the local punk scene.

 Mike’s interest in traditional music began with his membership in the Cincinnati Caledonian Bagpipe and Drum Corps from the ages of 17 to 22.
 At age 23, Mike became a part of “The Blue Rock Boys”, an Irish Traditional Folk band, which gave Mike his first taste of the life of a touring musician.

 When The Blue Rock Boys went on hiatus in 2007, Mike began performing solo shows around town and abroad.
 During this time, he became consumed with a love of clawhammer-style banjo playing and an interest in American folk music in the vein of Woody Guthrie, Leadbelly, Pete Seeger, and other Depression-era performers.
 He soon chanced upon a like-minded musical compatriot in the form of guitarist Sean Geil and recruited lifelong friend and bassist Jason Soudrette, with whom Mike formed the band “The Tillers”.

 The Tillers’ rise to prominence in the local and regional folk scene was a rapid one, bolstered by a stroke of good fortune in the summer of 2009, when The Tillers’ recording of Mike’s song “There is a Road (Route 50)” was featured on veteran NBC news anchor Tom Brokaw’s USA Network television documentary on the history and significance of US Route 50.